dinuionica/Halite-Bot/README.md

 -------------------------------------------------- ----------------------------
 # Responsibility of each team member:<br>
-In the first phase, each member came up with ideas that we put together,<br>
-and then I optimized / modified / gave up / added ideas, as<br>
-we ran into other problems / bugs and had to find new ways through which our bot can perform<br>
+In the first phase, each member came up with ideas that we put together, and then I optimized / modified / gave up / added ideas, as we ran into other problems / bugs and had to find new ways through which our bot can perform
 We all worked together most of the time, sitting on calls on disagreement, each member having an equal contribution on the project.